-- AR 103.
-Mining, quarrying and coal companies may operate in conflict zones or other high-risk areas where the use of security personnel and the training of security personnel in the undertaking's human rights policies may be more relevant. - AR 104.
-The undertaking shall consider the content of the trainings offered (e.g. differentiate between training related to security issues and trainings on human rights policies) and also if it addresses the protection of vulnerable groups, especially women, children and indigenous populations. - AR 105.
+- AR 105.
+Mining, quarrying and coal companies may operate in conflict zones or other high-risk areas where the use of security personnel and the training of security personnel in the undertaking's human rights policies may be more relevant. - AR 106.
+The undertaking shall consider the content of the trainings offered (e.g. differentiate between training related to security issues and trainings on human rights policies) and also if it addresses the protection of vulnerable groups, especially women, children and indigenous populations. - AR 107.
 Human rights training for security personnel aims at ensuring human rights respect with regards to their interaction with stakeholders including local communities, ensuring a non-discriminatory approach to women and minorities, not exacerbating social conflict, how to collaborate with public and private security providers, processes relating to detention of persons, undue use of force which includes ensuring that force is used only when necessary.
 The undertaking may include how practices apply to business partners, such as contractors, sub-contractors, suppliers, and joint venture partners.
-Where practices do not apply to business partners, the undertaking may discuss factors that prevent the application of such practices. - AR 106.
+Where practices do not apply to business partners, the undertaking may discuss factors that prevent the application of such practices. - AR 108.
 When describing the procedures and management of public or private security providers, the undertaking shall refer to training provided on its policies or international standards focused on safeguarding human rights as well as guidelines on the use of physical force and reporting procedures.
-It may also refer to screening and assessment processes, cost reimbursement and the use of company facilities. - AR 107.
-The undertaking may describe the frequency of the training (whether it is provided once a year, every two years, as applicable).
+It may also refer to screening and assessment processes, cost reimbursement and the use of company facilities. - AR 109.
+The undertaking may describe the frequency of the training (whether it is provided once a year, every two years, as applicable). - AR 110.
+The undertaking may disclose whether the undertaking has performed internal audits and/or has been audited or certified by an external party in relation to compliance of its security personnel with its own human rights policies when engaging with affected communities. - AR 111.
+The undertaking may disclose information on its processes of tendering and contracting with security providers.
+It may also disclose whether compliance with the undertaking's human rights policies by the private security are part of the process. - AR 112.
+The information required in paragraph 88 is only applicable for sites that use security personnel (this would also apply to quarries in non-EU countries that are controlled or owned by EU companies).